Hello! thank you for coming to my blog. My name is Natalio Krasnogor (Nat for short); let me tell you a little bit about me:

 I am fortunate to work as a Professor of Computing Science and Synthetic Biology at the University of Newcastle (UK) where I have the privilege to interact with talented colleagues and wonderful doctoral students and postdocs.

 I also have a keen interest in entrepreneurship and I avidly read whatever I can on the subject.
-I founded a fledging startup, Workli ,to simplify collaborations between busy team members.
+I founded a fledging startup, Workli – the deep work company, to bring productivity and deep work coaching to every professional and to simplify collaborations between busy team members.
 I believe there are strong similarities in the methods that scientists and entrepreneurs use and hence, I believe there is much to be learnt from each other.
 I am always looking at how to do things differently, better, or -at least- not to repeat the same mistakes twice.

 This blog collects my thoughts on the lessons I learnt over the years as I struggled, regularly failed, and sometimes succeeded getting grants.